BastaMasta/Personal-Projects/README.md

 An interpreter for the language BrainFuck.
 Made by me in Rust

 ### coffee_machine
-A mini coffee vending machine emulation in Rust. noice
+A mini coffee vending machine emulation in Rust.

 ### guessing_game
 A guessing game, that chooses arandom number b/w 1 and 100, and you are supposed to guess it, based on the hints you get. my first project in Rust.
-Noice

 ### image_processor
 A program that carries out different methods on images, like blur, brighten, grayscale, invert and rotate.
 Made in Rust.